EdgyGuy19/IMAGI/README.md

 - **Command not found:** Make sure you installed the CLI globally and your binary name matches (`cli` or `grader`).
 Check that `~/.cargo/bin` is in your `PATH`.
 - **Missing environment variables:** Ensure you have set `AI_GRADER_ROOT`, `GITHUB_TOKEN`, `AI_GRADER_JARS_DIR`, and either `GRADER_OPENAI_API_KEY` or `GRADER_GEMINI_API_KEY` (depending on your chosen model) before running the CLI.
 - **Gemini API errors:** If using the Gemini model, make sure you've set up the virtual environment correctly with `python -m venv venv` and installed the required packages.
 On non-Arch Linux systems, you can also modify the code to run without a virtual environment (see the commented code in `github_api.rs`).
+- **Build errors on Debian/Ubuntu:** If you encounter SSL-related errors during build, install required development packages: `sudo apt-get install pkg-config libssl-dev`
+- **Virtual environment issues:** If you encounter Python package import errors, make sure your Python environment is set up correctly with all required packages
+- **After installation:** Remember to restart your terminal or open a new terminal window after installation to ensure PATH changes take effect
+- **Re-installing:** If you need to reinstall or update dependencies, run the install script again: `./install.sh`

 - **If the error persists contact me via slack or create a github issue!!!:**